 Their numbers dwindled throughout the 19th century, but by 1899 the Swiss sought to preserve their native breeds and the Berner dog club.
 Many members were already seasoned breeders of Swiss purebred dogs.
 Unfortunately, the World Wars meant that shows and breeding took a backseat.
 Post-war, however, the first dogs were exported to the USA, and in 1936 the Glen Shadow Kennel in Louisiana imported a pair of Berners for breeding.

 Today they rank in the top 30 most popular dog breeds and have done regularly for some time.
 With a recent popularity boost in Swiss dogs and hard work by breeders to secure the other Swiss breeds in the AKC ranks, this breed is here to stay.
-He is a popular family dog, his love for humans has found him therapy purposes too.
+He is a popular family dog, his love for humans has found him therapy purposes too. his popularity has also resulted in numerous Berner mixed breeds.

 The AKC breed standard describes them as self-confident, alert, and good-natured.
 Never sharp or shy.
 The Berner is highly affectionate, very intelligent, and protective without being intimidating or aggressive.
 Making them a great family companion that is gentle with children, as well as calm and tolerant.
 Overall, a well-balanced dog for a family home.